openstack/openstack-manuals/doc/config-reference/source/policy-json-file.rst

 states that only the owner of an instance can start it up.
 The ``project_id`` string before the colon is an API attribute, namely the project ID of the API user.
-It is compared with the project ID of the object (in this case, an instance); more precisely, it is compared with the ``project_id`` field of that object in the database.
+It is compared with the project ID of the object (in this case, an instance).
+More precisely, it is compared with the ``project_id`` field of that object in the database.
 If the two values are equal, permission is granted.

-An admin user always has permission to call APIs.
+An administrator always has permission to call APIs.
 This is how ``/etc/keystone/policy.json`` makes this policy explicit:

 .. code-block:: none